 This is a review that has been coming for a while.
 I had to wait for the book to actually be released, of course, and then to find time to read it.
-But my director, Dr. Hugh Long at Athens State University, has been using the techniques outline in the book since he attended a workshop taught by the author in 2015, and has become something of an authority on Brody’s method.
+But my director, Dr. Hugh Long at Athens State University, has been using the techniques outlined in the book since he attended a workshop taught by the author in 2015, and has become something of an authority on Brody’s method.

 Long has a doctorate in drama and experience as both a stage and film actor and so has a great deal of experience using and teaching traditional acting techniques and getting actors to connect with roles.
 I’ve seen him coach many students and watched them improve immensely under his instruction.
-That said, I’ve been involved in almost every production and some of his classes both before and after the workshop, and I have been repeatedly impressed by the results Brody’s methods have produced, particularly with students who didn’t respond well to more traditional methods.
+That said, I’ve been involved in almost every production and in some of his classes both before and after the workshop, and I have been repeatedly impressed by the results Brody’s methods have produced, particularly with students who didn’t respond well to more traditional methods.

 At its base, Brody’s method helps actors find the core of their character and a way to connect to it.
 The idea is to be less cerebral and more intuitive.
 After all, there is a reason actors are always told to stop getting in their heads, and it’s not an uncommon theme outside of acting, either – sometimes you need to just stop overthinking it and just do it.